kristiyan-velkov/replace-styles/README.md

 - If you saw some issue/bug 🐛 related to the specific release version.
 - If you want some new feature or change to be added/implemented. 😊

-Please, contact the creator of the **replace-style**, so he will be able to fix or improve it:
+Please, contact the creator of the **replace-styles**, so he will be able to fix or improve it:

 **Kristiyan Velkov**